Rose Scott: Women's rights work

 Other reforms advocated, and eventually implemented, were the appointment of matrons at police stations and of women inspectors in factories and shops, and improvements in the conditions of women prisoners.
+In 1900 she was one of the signatories with Louisa Macdonald, Helen McMillan, Dora Elizabeth Armitage, Zara Aronson (and others) of a letter sent by the National Council of Women.
+They drew attention of the authorities to the success of women as sanitary inspectors in England.
+They had been appointed by Thomas Orme Dudfield and they suggested that Sydney should follow his lead.

 Scott founded and became the first President of the Women's Political Education League in 1902, a position she held until 1910.
 The League established branches throughout the state and consistently campaigned for the issue closest to Scott's heart: raising the age of consent from 14 to 16, achieved in 1910 with the Crimes (Girls' Protection) Act.
-She was also President of the Sydney Branch of the Peace Society in 1908.
+She was president of the Sydney Branch of the London Peace Society from its foundation in 1907 to 1916, when she stepped down, succeeded by William Cooper.
 Other post-suffrage feminist reform campaigns she participated in included the Family Maintenance and Guardianship of Infants (1916), Women's Legal Status (1918) and First Offenders (Women) 1918 Acts.

 She was also, for many years, international secretary of the National Council of Women in New South Wales.
 When she retired in 1921, a presentation of money was made to her which she used to found a prize for female law students, The Rose Scott Prize for Proficiency at Graduation by a Woman Candidate, at Sydney University.
 Another subscription was made to have her portrait painted by John Longstaff.
 This now hangs in the art gallery at Sydney.
 Scott was opposed to Federation and conscription.
 She was an Anglican pacifist.